Parserr alternative

 Quick answer

 MailParse is a Parserr alternative that extracts email data without building and maintaining a rule for every sender.
-Where Parserr leans on a rule builder you configure per format, MailParse asks you to name the fields you want and reads them across varied layouts, including inside PDF, CSV, and spreadsheet attachments, then exports clean Excel, CSV, or JSON.
+Where Parserr leans on a rule builder you configure per format, MailParse asks you to name the fields you want and reads them across varied layouts, including line items sitting in an HTML table, then exports clean Excel, CSV, or JSON.
 Connect Gmail, Outlook, Microsoft 365, or IMAP, or POST to the API, and skip the per-template upkeep.

 No rules